rchakode/realopinsight/doc/sphinx/source/overview/index.rst

 Overview of RealOpInsight
 #########################################

-The goal of RealOpinsight is to allow you to focus on business needs, instead of wasting time on false alerts.
+Basically,the goal of RealOpinsight is to allow you to focus on business needs, instead of wasting time on false alerts.
 Indeed, monitoring in demanding operations environments such as Network Operations Centers (NOC) and large data centers is highly challenging and requires to quickly react when incidents arise:

-+ You need to *quickly evaluate the impacts of incidents on business processes* so as to prioritize their recoveries from incidents that have higher impacts.
++ You need to *quickly evaluate the impacts of incidents on your business processes*, so as to prioritize their recovery from incidents that have higher impacts.
 + Additionnally, you would need *to report certain incidents to operators able to address them quickly*.